⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 ENN Energy Holdings (2688.HK)

-A leading clean energy distributor in China, focusing on city gas pipeline infrastructure, retail gas sales, and integrated energy solutions.
+A major private clean energy distributor in China, primarily engaged in natural gas distribution, LNG import/export, and integrated energy services.

 China Resources Gas Group (1193.HK)